RobotLegion/22-23_Powerplay/README.md

 Even if you are an advanced Java programmer, it is helpful to start with the [FTC Blocks tutorial](https://github.com/FIRST-Tech-Challenge/FtcRobotController/wiki/Blocks-Tutorial), and then migrate to the [OnBot Java Tool](https://github.com/FIRST-Tech-Challenge/FtcRobotController/wiki/OnBot-Java-Tutorial) or to [Android Studio](https://github.com/FIRST-Tech-Challenge/FtcRobotController/wiki/Android-Studio-Tutorial) afterwards.

-## Downloading the Project
-If you are an Android Studio programmer, there are several ways to download this repo.
-Note that if you use the Blocks or OnBot Java Tool to program your robot, then you do not need to download this repository.

-* If you are a git user, you can clone the most current version of the repository:

-<p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;git clone https://github.com/FIRST-Tech-Challenge/FtcRobotController.git</p>

-* Or, if you prefer, you can use the "Download Zip" button available through the main repository page.
-Downloading the project as a .ZIP file will keep the size of the download manageable.

-* You can also download the project folder (as a .zip or .tar.gz archive file) from the Downloads subsection of the [Releases](https://github.com/FIRST-Tech-Challenge/FtcRobotController/releases) page for this repository.

-* The Releases page also contains prebuilt APKs.

-Once you have downloaded and uncompressed (if needed) your folder, you can use Android Studio to import the folder  ("Import project (Eclipse ADT, Gradle, etc.)").

-## Getting Help
 ### User Documentation and Tutorials
 *FIRST* maintains online documentation with information and tutorials on how to use the *FIRST* Tech Challenge software and robot control system.
 You can access this documentation using the following link: